Aantrreksh/sql-query/sqlref/sql_reference.md

 |2     |C01     |
 |4     |D01     |
 |5     |D02     |
-{: caption="Table 41.
-Query result for the example "all employees that are managing a department"." caption-side="bottom"}
+{: caption="Query result for the example "all employees that are managing a department"." caption-side="bottom"}

 ##### `LIKE` examples
 {: #like-examples}